qojulia/QuantumOptics.jl-documentation/src/timeevolution/mcwf.md

 nothing # hide
 ```

-Since this function only calculates state vectors (as explained above), it requires the initial state in the form of a ket.
+Since this function only calculates state vectors (as explained above), it requires the initial state in the form of a [`Ket`](@ref).
 Without any additional keyword arguments the [`timeevolution.mcwf`](@ref) function returns two vectors, the first contains the times identical to tspan and the second the state of the system at these points of time.
 However, finer control of the output is possible by using the keyword arguments `display_beforeevent` and `display_afterevent`.
 If they are set to `true` the state of the system immediately before and after a jump is added to these vectors.
 To avoid keeping all the states in memory when only certain expectation values are needed, one can optionally pass a function `fout(t, psi)` which is called at every specified point of time:

 ```@example mcwf
 function fout(t, psi)
-    expect(a, psi)/norm(psi)
+    expect(a, psi)/norm(psi)^2
 end
 tout, exp_a = timeevolution.mcwf(tspan, psi0, H, J; fout=fout)
 nothing # hide